Decentralized-Systems-and-Applications/Federated_Learning_with_Blockchain_for_Distributed_Hospitals/README.md

 To prepare for federated learning, the dataset was split into three simulated hospital datasets.

 This setup establishes a working foundation for the next phase: distributed federated training and blockchain-based model update tracking.
-NEXT STEP IS : global prediction IS DONE, the next milestone is IPFS + Blockchain !
+NEXT STEP IS : global prediction is in progress, the next milestone is IPFS + Blockchain !